 Plant-based Protein Galore

 Meat alternatives have taken the nation, and slowly but surely, the school nutrition world by storm.
-I’m sure we’re all familiar with the typical soy-based products that have been around now for quite a while.
-However, be sure to keep your eyes open for even more exciting plant-based proteins in 2017 such as vegan cheese, eggs, and mock meats.
-You may have already seen them popping up more and more on your grocery shelves.
+I’m sure we’re all familiar with the typical soy-based products that have been around for quite a while.
+But, be sure to keep your eyes open for even more exciting plant-based proteins in 2017 such as vegan cheese, eggs, and mock meats.
+You may have already seen them popping up more and more on your grocery store shelves.
 Many foodies are predicting 2017 to be the year of jackfruit which, when cooked, develops a texture like that of pulled pork.

 Rise of Street Foods